 She was right.

 Her debut novel, The Bed She Made, is very loosely based on the stranger-than-fiction events of her life.
-It is available on Amazon.
+Her novels have been optioned for TV and film, and are available in print, eBook, and audio all over the world.